1986 BDO World Darts Championship

-The 1986 Embassy World Darts Championship was held between 4-11 January 1986.
+The 1986 BDO World Darts Championship (known for sponsorship reasons as The 1986 Embassy World Darts Championship) was held between 4-11 January 1986.
 For the first time, the tournament was held at the Lakeside Country Club in Frimley Green, Surrey, having been held at Jollees Cabaret Club in Stoke-on-Trent for the previous seven years.
 The Lakeside became the third venue in the history of the World Championship.

 Eric Bristow completed a hat-trick of World titles to bring his overall tally to five.
 He would appear in four more finals – but this was to be his last World title.